elokapina/bubo/README.md

 Bubo will use for new rooms.
 By default, it will also enforce these power levels on old rooms, unless told not to.

-### Room and community maintenance
+### Room and space maintenance

-When Bubo starts, it will go through the rooms and communities it maintains (see above commands).
+When Bubo starts, it will go through the rooms and spaces it maintains (see above commands).
 It will currently ensure the following details are correct:

-* Room or community exists (tip! you can mass-create rooms/communities by inserting them to the database without an ID and restarting)
+* Room or space exists (tip! you can mass-create rooms/spaces by inserting them to the database without an ID and restarting)
-* Ensure rooms marked as encrypted are encrypted
+* Ensure rooms/spaces marked as encrypted are encrypted
-* Ensure room power levels (see above "Room power levels")
+* Ensure room/spaces power levels (see above "Room power levels")

 ## Development